Ćaciland Protest Camp

-Ćaciland (Ћациленд) is a colloquial name for a camp in Pionirski Park in Belgrade, Serbia, in response to student anti-corruption demonstrations in Serbia by supporters of the Serbian Progressive Party (SNS), who call themselves "Students 2.0" or "students who want to learn".
+Ćacilend (Ћациленд) is a colloquial name for a camp in Pionirski Park in Belgrade, Serbia, in response to student anti-corruption demonstrations in Serbia by supporters of the Serbian Progressive Party (SNS), who call themselves "Students 2.0" or "students who want to study".
 It was created in March 2025, a few days before the largest protest in the country's history.

 Name

-The term “ćaciland” comes from the word “ćaci”.
-Namely, an unknown perpetrator graffitied the entrance to Jovan Jovanović Zmaj Gymnasium with the words “Ćaci u školu”, instead of the correct spelling “Đaci u školu” (meaning „Students, go to school“).
-The term quickly spread across the internet and social media, and protesters called all government supporters “ćaci”, which is supposed to reflect their lack of education and thoughtlessness.
-Therefore, “ćaciland” literally means “the land of ćaci”, that is, the land of government supporters.
+The term ćaciland comes from the word ćaci.
+Namely, an unknown perpetrator graffitied the entrance to Jovan Jovanović Zmaj Gymnasium with the words Ćaci u školu, instead of the correct spelling Đaci u školu (meaning „Students, go to school“, or, in this context, „go back to school“).
+The term quickly spread across the internet and social media, and protesters started calling all government supporters ćaci, which is supposed to reflect their lack of education and thoughtlessness.
+Therefore, ćacilend literally means the land of ćaci, that is, the land of government supporters.